storybookjs/aem/cli/README.md

 ### Init

 The `sba init` command will initialize the `@storybook/aem` section of the package.json and create the folder structure.
 The `--use-defaults` option will reduce the number of questions asked.
+It assumes that your components already exist within the codebase.

 ### Story